yu-ming-chen/tp/docs/UserGuide.md

 Use this command to filter through your budgets by using keywords.
 NUSave will display all budgets whose title matches the entered keyword/key phrase.

+ > 📕 Budgets will be filtered as long as they contain the search term.
+The filter is case-insensitive.

  > ⚠ You should not use this command if main page is empty.

-This is because there are no budgets created yet.
- > You can only find a budget if there are existing budgets!
+ > ⚠ If no budgets are displayed, it means that none of the budgets matched your search term.
+ > You can use the `list` command to display all budgets again.

 Format: `find KEYWORD`